Converg3nce/matic-docs/docs/staking/stake-on-matic.md

 You should have Heimdall and Bor setups up and running on your machine.
 If you haven't yet set it up, you can do so by reading this guide: [https://docs.matic.network/staking/participate-in-counter-stake/](https://docs.matic.network/staking/participate-in-counter-stake/)

-### Generate Bor keystore file

-To generate the keystore file for Bor, run the following command:

-    heimdallcli generate-keystore <private-key>

-The private key required over here is the address of the one which has the tokens that you're going to stake.
-Make sure you add a prefix of '0x' to the beginning of the private key.

-Once you run this command you will be requested for a passphrase.
-A passphrase can be considered as password too.
-This passphrase will be used to encrypt the keystore file.

-This will create a keystore file in UTC format.
-For example:

-    UTC--2020-02-10T10-11-48.027180000Z--6c468cf8c9879006e22ec4029696e005c2319c9d

-Do `ls` here and you will see the file name in the above format.

-Now you will have to move the keystore file to bor data directory.

-    mv ./UTC-<time>-<address> $BORDIR/keystore/

-### Generate Heimdall private key

-To generate a private key for your validator, run the following command:

-    heimdallcli generate-validatorkey <private-key>

-This will create **priv_validator_key.json i**n the same folder.

-Move this validator key file to heimdall config folder.

-    mv ./priv_validator_key.json $HEIMDALLDIR/config

 ### Account information